lokeshparab/Neo4j-graph-Database-Using-Cypher-Queries-in-Python/README.md

 3. Downloading processing will start and give you license key to active Neo4j
 4. Accpet all term and condition and paste the license key .
 It will take 5 mins to install .
 Fianlly Get to go
 5. From the main menu, click the "New Graph" button to create a new database **OR** click the "Open Graph" button to access an existing database.

-6. By Default Neo4j Desktop Gives Movie Database which I have used here in this Notebook
+**Note : By Default Neo4j Desktop Gives Movie Database which I have used here in this Notebook**

 ## Minimum Requirements Neo4j Graph Desktop